Ah, the holiday season.

 I’m guessing that gift-buying was more often than not not the intent of those polled.
 I’m guessing that the grocery store was on their list of destinations because they were doing their regular shopping on a weekend that just happened to coincide with one where people traditionally did a lot of shopping in general for the holidays.
 Or maybe they were making a specific stop at the grocery store to pick up a fruit or a vegetable to offset the turkey and stuffing overload from their recent celebration.

-But if people are not using the grocery store as their main source of gift buying, they’re missing out.
+If people are not using the grocery store as their main source of gift buying, they’re missing out.
 You know why?
 Because so many people are tired of stuff.

 It’s entirely possible that I’m projecting—having just finished a house renovation, and now having to sort through and unpack all of our items that we had to pack up and store way back at the beginning of the renovation, my husband and I are awash in stuff.
 And I’ve lost track of the number of times we’ve looked at this stuff and then at each other, completely flummoxed as to why we have this stuff to begin with.
 And we certainly don’t want any more stuff to add into the mix of the stuff we already have.